skills/hello-github-actions/.github/steps/1-create-a-workflow.md

 1. To commit your changes, click **Commit changes**.
 1. Type a commit message, select **Commit directly to the welcome-workflow branch** and click **Commit changes**.
 1. Wait about 20 seconds, then refresh this page (the one you're following instructions from).
-A separate Actions workflow in the repository (not the workflow you created) will run and will automatically replace this content with instructions for the next step.
+A separate Actions workflow in the repository (not the workflow you created) will run and will automatically replace this contents of this README file with instructions for the next step.